 Several meromictic hypersaline lakes in the Vestfold Hills, including Organic Lake, with practical salinity greater than ~150 are characterized by an absence of hydrogen sulfide and photoautotrophic sulfur bacteria (Burke and Burton, 1988).
 Although sulfate is present (Franzmann et al., 1987b), geochemical conditions of these lakes are not conducive to dissimilatory sulfur cycling between sulfur oxidizing and sulfate reducing bacteria typical of other stratified systems such as Ace Lake (Ng et al., 2010; Lauro et al., 2011).
 Consistent with this, potential for dissimilatory sulfate reduction represented by dissimilatory sulfite reductase (dsrAB) and adenylylsulfate reductase (aprAB) linked to sulfate-reducing Deltaproteobacteria (Table 2) was low in Organic Lake.
 Sulfate-reduction potential was confined to the 6.7 m sample (Figure 4C) where oxygen concentration was lowest and Deltaproteobacteria were present (Figure 2A).

 Capacity for oxidation of reduced sulfur compounds, represented by the sulfur oxidation multienzyme genes (soxAB), was present throughout the water column (Figure 4C) and linked primarily to Alpha- and Gammaproteobacteria (Table 2).
 Sulfur-oxidizing Gammaproteobacteria and Alphaproteobacteria are known to oxidize sulfur compounds, such as thiosulfate, aerobically.
-Although a small proportion of Gammaproteobacteria had the capacity for autotrophy (see Carbon resourcefulness in dominant heterotrophic bacteria), the majority of sulfur-oxidizers were likely chemolithoheterotrophs as they were related to heterotrophic Marinobacter and Roseobacter.
+Although a small proportion of Gammaproteobacteria had the capacity for autotrophy (see Carbon resourcefulness in dominant heterotrophic bacteria), the majority of sulfur-oxidizers were likely chemolithoheterotrophs as they were related to heterotrophic Marinobacter and Roseobacter-clade.
 The sulfur dehydrogenase genes soxCD linked to Alpha- and Gammaproteobacteria were similarly present throughout the water column. soxCD are accessory components of the Sox enzyme system without which complete oxidation of thiosulfate cannot occur (Friedrich et al., 2005).
 Thus the presence of soxCD indicates complete oxidization likely occurs, although the different distribution of soxAB and soxCD in the water column (Figure 4C) suggests a proportion of the community may lack soxCD and deposit sulfur.
 Sulfur-oxidizing Epsilonproteobacteria possessing soxAB genes (Table 2) were present only in the deep zone of Organic Lake (Figure 2A,C) and were related to autotrophic deep sea sulfur-oxidizers, some members of which are capable of anaerobic sulfur oxidation using nitrate (Yamamoto and Takai, 2011).
 It is unlikely that appreciable sulfur oxidation occurs in the deep zone as the known terminal electron acceptors, oxygen and nitrate, are deplete and the abundance of sulfur oxidizing Epsilonproteobacteria is low (Figure 2A).

 It is likely that the limited anaerobic dissimilatory sulfur cycle contributes to the accumulation of DMS in Organic Lake in the deep zone.
 In the upper mixed zone, DMS could potentially be oxidized as a carbon and energy source or utilized as an electron donor by sulfur-oxidizing bacteria (Schäfer et al., 2010).
 In anoxic zones, methanogenic Archaea or sulfate-reducing bacteria are the main organisms known to breakdown DMS (Schäfer et al., 2008).
 Methanogens and genes involved in methanogenesis were not detected, nor has methane been detected (Gibson et al., 1994) leaving sulfate-reduction the most likely route of DMS catabolism.
 The low dissimilatory sulfate reduction potential in the deep zone coupled with the relatively stagnant waters would likely minimize DMS oxidation and loss by ventilation.
 DMS would therefore be expected to accumulate in the deep zone if production rates were higher than breakdown.